 The base motor is a 2.5-liter four-cylinder that produces 202 horsepower and 190 lb-ft of torque.
 Available exclusively with a six-speed automatic transmission and RWD, this engine returns 22/33 city/highway mpg.

-Those looking for a mix of performance and fuel economy can opt for the mid-level 2.0-liter turbocharged four-cylinder, which serves up a healthy 272 horsepower and 260 lb-ft of torque.
+Those looking for a mix of performance and fuel economy can opt for the mid-level 2.0-liter turbocharged four-cylinder, which serves up a healthy 272 horsepower and 295 lb-ft of torque - up 35 lb-ft for the latest model year.
 A six-speed manual is available for enthusiasts; so equipped, the 2.0-liter ATS returns 22/32 mpg.
 With the standard six-speed automatic, the motor returns 21/31 mpg with RWD or 20/30 mpg with the optional AWD system.

-The range-topping (at least until the high-performance ATS-V launches) engine is a 3.6-liter V6 that pumps out 321 horsepower and 274 lb-ft of torque.
+The range-topping engine, at least until the high-performance ATS-V launches, is a 3.6-liter V6 that pumps out 321 horsepower and 274 lb-ft of torque.
 Only the automatic gearbox can be had with the big six.
 Fuel economy is rated at 19/28 mpg with RWD and 18/26 mpg with AWD.

 All engines can run on regular fuel, although Cadillac recommends premium for the turbo.